 Welcome to my home page!
 Here you can find out about my interests, both work-related but also more fun things like family history.
 If you want to contact me then please read this page first.

 I've completed both a taught postgraduate Masters degree (Cultural and Urban Histories 1650-1850) and a PhD ("Reading habits in Scotland circa 1750-1820" - online PDF) at Dundee University.
 Previously I studied history and classical studies at the Open University, and before that computer science (undergrad + postgrad in the Persistent Programming Research Group) at St Andrews University.
-A list of publications co-authored during my time at St Andrews plus some more recent articles is available.
+A list of publications co-authored both during my time at St Andrews and more recently as a single-author historian is available.

 I am currently converting my PhD thesis into more academic journal papers.
 I am an Honorary Research Fellow of History, University of Dundee.
 My academic research interests are Scottish social, cultural, urban and reading history, particularly in the 17th, 18th and 19th centuries.

 For links to my various online presences in social networking sites, like LinkedIn, Twitter, etc. see my Google+ profile page.

 I also have a dedicated blog for musings on academic issues.